segmentio/segment-docs/src/engage/journeys/event-triggered-journeys.md

    - Send a **test event** to validate the configuration.
    - Ensure that the data is received correctly by the destination and mapped as expected.

-#### Behind the Scenes

-When a journey reaches this step, the system prepares and sends the payload based on your configuration.
+When a journey reaches this step, the Segment prepares and sends the payload based on your configuration.
 The integration ensures compatibility with the selected destination’s API, allowing seamless data transfer and execution of the specified action.

 ### Journey setup configuration options